 1 bunch spinach

-Fry the onions, spring onions and ginger in the coconut oil until lightly brown.
+1. fry the onions, spring onions and ginger until lightly brown.

 Serve with rice or quinoa.